 Stepping outside your comfort zone with “Britt-Marie Was Here”: a review of Fredrik Backman’s novel

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Swedish author Fredrik Backman has become quite the buzz-worthy author of late with his books appearing all over my bookish social media feeds.
-His first novel, A Man Called Ove became extremely … Continue reading
+His first novel, A Man Called Ove became extremely popular and soon after that his books have become a worldwide hit.
+The novel is set in a place called Borg, a small … Continue reading

 “The Crofter and the Laird”: an insight to Scottish Island life

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 The Crofter and the Laird is a different kind of travel memoir.
-John McPhee travels to the Scottish island of Colonsay with his family to get closer to his own family’s Scottish … Continue reading
+John McPhee travels to the Scottish island of Colonsay with his family to get closer to his own family’s Scottish roots.
+As someone with there own expatriated Scottish roots growing up in Australia, I felt a strange connection to McPhee’s book.
+My father … Continue reading

 “When All Is Said”: a review of Anne Griffin’s knockout debut novel